Unchained112/WebCardGames/README.md

 2. Build the breakout game with poker cards (version 1)
     - Score system in the breakout model
     - Well-designed layout
+3. Build the FreeCell game

 **Plan to do**
-1. Fill the content and add more components on the homepage
-2. Build the Free Cell and Spider game on new pages
+1. Persistence using firebase
+2. Register Page

 ### Yating Liu